ramtob/d3-parallel-links/README.md

 ## API Reference

 YOUR API DOCUMENTATION HERE.
 Use bold for symbols (such as constructor and method names) and italics for instances.
 See the other D3 modules for examples.

+d3.**parallelLinksInitLinks**(links, LINK_WIDTH = 2)

+Calling this method is a necessary init step.
+The first parameter is the links array of your graph data.
+The second, optional parameter, informs _parallel-links_ about how your style your link widths in pixels. _parallel-links_ uses it to set the spacing between each two adjacent parallel links.